List of Di-Gata Defenders characters: Vanathos

-V-moth's evolved form used by Kali as Kara, now encased into a red guardian stone.
-It is a large, red insectoid guardian capable of flight.
-It also has electrical attacks V-Moth did.
-Vanathos also possesses some reptilian features such as green osteoderms, a plated underside and sharp teeth at the front of its mouth.
+Vemoth's evolved form used by Kali as Kara, now encased into a red guardian stone.
+It is a large, red insectoid guardian capable of flight and electrical attacks like Vemoth.
+Vanathos also possesses reptilian features, such as green osteoderms, a plated underside and sharp teeth at the front of its mouth.
 Vanathos also has small clawed arms and a large bulky head.
-The only catch is it is able to manifest itself into a creature or being and can summon from the inside the host.
+It is able to manifest itself into a creature or being and can summon from inside the host.
 Once it does this, the host is lost and Vanathos takes its place.
-It is still bound to the Yin sigil and it is engraved on its forehead.
+It is bound to the Yin sigil, which is engraved on its forehead.

 Vemoth

-Vemoth is Kara's guardian.
-Although the name "Vemoth" suggests that she is a moth, she actually resembles a wasp.
+Vemoth is Kara's guardian, who resembles a wasp.
 She is the second-smallest guardian among the Defenders, the smallest being Draykor.
 Vemoth is capable of firing an energy shot from her stinger (Sonic Sting).
-When her wings are cut off, they can regenerate when Vemoth is re-summoned.
-Vemoth can also turn into a smaller version of itself, similar to Robotus and Kragus, but this form is used for spying or scouting.
+When her wings are cut off, they can regenerate when she is re-summoned.
+Vemoth can also turn into a smaller version of itself, similar to Robotus and Kragus, with this form used for spying or scouting.
 Vemoth's stone is bound to the Yin sigil (engraved on her forehead).

 Voltanis

-King Magnun's guardian.
-Long ago, Magnun fused with his guardian, but the aftereffects drove the king crazy, creating Infinimora.
-Voltanis was destroyed because his master was imprisoned in his own Guardian stone by Kara, Mel, and Flinch.
-With the stone occupied, Voltanis got banished from the stone and could no longer exist.
+Voltanis is King Magnun's guardian.
+Long ago, Magnun fused with his guardian, but the aftereffects drove him crazy, creating Infinimora.
+Voltanis was destroyed after his master was imprisoned in his own Guardian stone by Kara, Mel, and Flinch.
+With the stone occupied, Voltanis was banished from the stone and could no longer exist.

 Voltanis is capable of firing bandages at others, incredible strength and spits acid.
-Voltanis seems a lot bulkier when fused with Magnun but when separated, the guardian is like a skeleton/mummy.
+Voltanis is bulkier when fused with Magnun but, when separated, it is like a skeleton/mummy.

 Voltanis's stone is bound to a henge of Yin and Ogama (Yin's top ends cut through Ogama via the left and right middle.
 This henge is not engraved on Voltanis or Infinimora).
 This stone was then destroyed by Nazmul after he communicated with Magnun.

 Yanaroth

 The monster guarding Brim during his confinement on a remote island.
-The Yanaroth is identical to the Doomhunter besides the fact that it has a green shell instead of a gray one, its body is purple, and the stone on the end of its tail is strangely identical to V-Moth's guardian stone (having the Yin sigil engraved on it and being completely green).
-Mel is swallowed by the Yanaroth but manages to destroy it from the inside.
+The Yanaroth is identical to the Doomhunter besides the fact that it has a green shell instead of a gray one, its body is purple, and the stone on the end of its tail (having the Yin sigil engraved on it and being completely green).
+Melosa is swallowed by the Yanaroth, but manages to destroy it from the inside.